Titanic – A Ship That’s Being Remembered

 It’s much better than say the guy in the seat in front of you leaning back his chair into your serving tray or the girl behind you tapping the back of your seat with her foot!
 Not to mention the screaming kid running around!
 Where is his mother?!?!
 I wonder if Titanic’s steerage had it this bad…..

-The Passengers.
 That’s what this disaster was really about, the people who died in the ocean because of the sinking.
 Titanic is constantly described as a microcosm of society, and I think that’s pretty accurate.

 There was the rich upper class to the impoverished third class.
 Those with money and those without it were onboard Titanic.
 Although, the richer folks were more likely to be offered a seat on the few lifeboats, it didn’t guarantee their lives were going to be saved based on what their status was.
 The rich and poor both met the same fates.